Installing Heat Recovery System Cost

 Triple glazing is more expensive, but better at heat insulation.

 Double glazing is the most common glazing type in the UK, but triple glazing is gaining popularity.
-This is because triple glazing can help reduce heat loss during the cold winter months as it performs the same function as double glazing, but better.
+This is because triple glazing can help reduce heat loss and energy consumption during the cold winter months as it performs the same function as double glazing, but better.

 triple glazing